Five Cs of Credit

 Sometimes called credit history, the first C refers to a borrower’s reputation or track record for repaying debts.
 This information appears on the borrower’s credit reports.
 Generated by the three major credit bureaus – Experian, TransUnion, and Equifax – credit reports contain detailed information about how much an applicant has borrowed in the past and whether they have repaid loans on time.
 These reports also contain information on collection accounts and bankruptcies, and they retain most information for seven to 10 years.
 (Note: Lenders may also review a lien and judgments report, such as LexisNexis RiskView, in order to further assess a borrower’s risk prior to issuing a new loan approval.)

 Information from these reports helps lenders evaluate the borrower’s credit risk.
-For example, FICO, (formerly known as the Fair Isaac Corporation), a leading credit evaluation firm, uses the information found on a consumer’s credit report to create a credit score, a tool lenders use for a quick snapshot of creditworthiness before looking at credit reports.
+For example, dit evaluation firm, uses the information found on a consumer’s credit report to FICO, (formerly known as the Fair Isaac Corporation), a leading cre create a credit score, a tool lenders use for a quick snapshot of creditworthiness before looking at credit reports.
 FICO scores range from 300-850 and are designed to help lenders predict the likelihood that an applicant will be 90 or more days late on any reported credit obligation within the next 24 months.

 Many lenders have a minimum credit score requirement before an applicant can be eligible for new loan approval.
 Minimum credit score requirements will vary from lender to lender and from one loan product to the next.
 The general rule is the higher a borrower’s credit scores, the higher the likelihood of receiving an approval.
 Lenders also regularly rely upon credit scores as a means for setting the rates and terms of loans.
 The result is often more attractive loan offers for borrowers who have good-to-excellent credit.
 Other firms, such as Vantage, a scoring system created by the collaboration of Experian, Equifax, and TransUnion, also provide information to lenders.